Kyungah Ham: Notable works

 Kyung-Ah Ham's large body of multimedia work considers power, communication, and anonymity.
 Her works typically sell at prices ranging from $25,000 to $300,000.
 Her solo work has been shown at galleries such as Room with a View, Gallery Loop, Seoul (1999), Such Games, Ssamzie Space, Seoul (2008), and Desire and Anesthesia, Artsonje Center, Seoul (2009).
 She has participated in group shows held at: British Museum, London (2005), Musee Palais de Tokyo, Paris (2010), Stiftung Ludwig Wein, Vienna (2010), National Museum of Modern and Contemporary Art, Gwacheon, Korea (travelled to Kunstmuseum Bonn, 2013), and Kunsthalle Düsseldorf (2014).
 She also participated in the 9th Guangdong Triennial (2012) and 7th Liverpool Biennial (2012).
 However, disinterested in selling, Ham prefers to lend her work to exhibitions or sell them to museums, and she has admitted that she keeps much of her work for herself.

 Museum Display (2010)

 An installation at The British Museum in 2010 considered how artists can contribute to the decolonization of the museum wall.
 Ham's collection of stolen objects from museums around the world includes forks, saucers, knives, vases, and salt and pepper shakers.
 Each object was displayed in a glass case under lights with extensive labels and a sign on the wall noted "Sign, 'These doors are alarmed.'

-Needling Whisper, Needle Country/SMS Series in Camouflage (2015)
+Needling Whisper, Needle Country/SMS Series in Camouflage (2008-2015)

-Embroideries contain short text as a message to her artisans and viewers.
-The series includes works like "Big Smile," created during the Mass Games, and "Are you lonely, too?" as a response to pressure from galleries to outsource her labor to China for convenience.